 Output:

-If we declare a method as static, the following operations take place, and they are:
+If we declare a method as static, the following operations take place.
+They are:

-No, we can’t override the static method in Java.
+No, we cannot override the static method in Java.

-Static block in Java is mainly used to initialize the static data members.
-The specialty of the static block is that it is executed before the main method at the time of class loading.
+We use a Static block in Java to initialise the static data members.
+It is executed before the main method is executed during class loading.

-An example of the static block is as follows:
+An example of a static block is given as follows:

 Class Mindmajix{